felixliang50779/CoutureLab/README.md

 - Tuned to styling preferences indicated at user registration
 - Real-time product fetching with images and links via Google Shopping API!
 - Generate outfit around an item you've uploaded
-- How we built it
-- We used React.js for our frontend, Django for our backend, Firebase for authentication, storage, and database functionality

 # What's next for CoutureLab